viniciusmuller/falue/README.md

 Falue is an in-progress in-memory key-value store application.

-It offers a TCP interface and guarantees strong data consistency by using the actor model to query reads and writes.
+It offers a TCP interface and guarantees strong data consistency by using the actor model to queue reads and writes.

 # Usage
 ```shell